John W. Garrett: Railroad strikes of 1877

 Garrett was president of the B&O during the Great Railroad Strike of 1877, which was a result of his wage-cutting response to the widespread depression caused by the Panic of 1873, as well as his need for capital to expand the railroad.

-On July 20, 1877 he asked Maryland Governor John Lee Carroll to move troops from Baltimore, Maryland to Cumberland, Maryland, where large crowds had gathered at a B&O facility and the situation deteriorated.
-This troop movement erupted into riots in Baltimore, which continued to spread throughout much the country.
+On July 20, 1877, he asked Maryland Governor John Lee Carroll to move troops from Baltimore, Maryland to Cumberland, Maryland, where large crowds had gathered at a B&O facility and the situation deteriorated.
+This troop movement erupted into riots in Baltimore, which continued to spread throughout much of the country.
 President Rutherford B. Hayes ultimately used federal troops to end the strike (which had spread to other railroads) by force.

 Following the strife, in 1880, Garrett helped organize the B&O Employees' Relief Association.
 The B&O provided its initial endowment and assumed all administrative costs.
 Worker coverage included sickness, indefinite time for recovery from accidents, and a death benefit.
 In 1884, Garrett was instrumental in negotiating the loans which allowed the B&O to extend its main line northeast to Philadelphia and through connections with the Philadelphia and Reading Railroad to reach New York City, to compete further with the dominant northeastern lines, the Pennsylvania Railroad and the New York Central.

 Meanwhile, Garrett became deeply involved with the Peabody Institute, which George Peabody had created and endowed in 1857, along with several programs and facilities which opened following the Civil War in 1866.
 As one of the institute's trustees, Garrett asked Peabody to persuade Johns Hopkins (1795–1873) to make the bequest that eventually led to creation of the Johns Hopkins University in 1876.